MrDamiAde/Nginx-Reverse-Proxy-Example/README.md

 Then I ran ``` docker-compose up --build ``` to automatically start the containers as defined in ``` doccker-compose.yml ``` , and below is the successful output:

 ![Screenshot 2025-02-24 185009](https://github.com/user-attachments/assets/5cb8cf0d-07bb-4e6c-ad96-0b01e2c67af6)

+✅ The reverse proxy successfully routed traffic from Nginx to the Node.js backend, displaying "Node says Hello Dami"